gestimation/cifmodeling/README.md

 **Under the hood: cifcurve()**

-`cifplot()` is a streamlined, opinionated wrapper around `cifcurve()`, which calculate the Kaplan–Meier estimator and the Aalen–Johansen estimator. `cifcurve()` returns a survfit-compatible object, enabling use of standard methods such as:
+`cifplot()` is a streamlined, opinionated wrapper around `cifcurve()`, which calculates the Kaplan–Meier estimator and the Aalen–Johansen estimator. `cifcurve()` returns a survfit-compatible object, enabling an independent use of standard methods such as:

 - `summary()` — time-by-time estimates with standard errors and confidence intervals